-I live in a cosy flat with my husband Dan, our daughter Rosanna and our two British Blue cats, Sami (the stocky one) and Fred (the pillow stealer).
+I live in a cosy tenement flat with my husband Dan, our daughter Rosanna and our two British Blue cats, Sami (the stocky one) and Fred (the pillow stealer).
 We got married in 2016 after knowing each other for over 20 years and being together for eight.
-Much like the couples I have the pleasure of working with, our priorities were making sure our wedding was a personal and fun day for everyone – including having some of our favourite Adnam’s ale and a cracking band that had everyone dancing from the get go.
+Much like the couples I have the pleasure of working with, our priorities were making sure our wedding was a personal, fun and chilled day for everyone – including having some of our favourite Adnam’s ale and a cracking band that had everyone dancing from the get go.
 After falling in love with the city over numerous visits, we moved to Edinburgh in 2016 and welcomed Rosanna here in 2019.

-My love of people and their characters and stories is what got me into wedding photography.
+My love of people and their stories is what got me into wedding photography.
 I’ve been a photographer for seven years and it’s just the most amazing job.
-The best thing about it is that I get to take awesome photos of couples in love and their favourite people having a great time.
+The best thing about it is that I get to take awesome photos of couples in love and their family and pals having a great time.
 What’s not to like about that?!